maiconfriedel/quack-gpt/docs/installation.md

 ## Start on boot

-Left clicking on the tray icon, you can setup the app to start on boot, just like the image below
+Left clicking on the tray icon, you can setup the app to start on boot.

 ![start on boot](start-on-boot.png)